sylvaincormier/bittensor-async-api/README.md

 docker-compose exec api pytest -v
 ```

 Unit and end-to-end tests are located in the `tests/` directory.
-Use mocks to avoid real network calls during testing.

-## Performance Testing

-The service has been load tested to verify its ability to handle high concurrency.
-Results demonstrate excellent performance characteristics:

 ## Performance Testing